 Adopted by Southbury Public Library Board of Directors November 2, 2005.

-All patrons using wireless must follow the rules of the Public Internet Access Computer Policy (above).
-To summarize this policy, the library staff reserves the right to ask any patron using a library computer or laptop or hand-held device to stop viewing materials that are pornographic or defamatory or engage in activities that are inappropriate for a public place.
-Any misuse or abuse of the library’s computer or laptop or hand-held device may result in the permanent suspension of Internet access privileges.
+All patrons using the library’s wireless internet must follow the rules of the Internet Use Policy (see above or here) To summarize this policy, the library staff reserves the right to ask any patron that is inappropriately using an electronic device to refrain from such use.
+Any misuse or abuse of any of the library’s electronic devices may result in the permanent suspension of Internet access privileges.